LikeKod/LikeKod/README.md

 10.

 > ¡Buenas noches niños y niñas!
 Hoy se apagó Internet, así que actualicé un poco la teoría.
 Mañana editaré este archivo si vuelve Internet😋 Por cierto, tengo algunas noticias y pensamientos interesantes😁 ¡Quizás incluso los veas aquí algún día!

+> Today I was working on connecting to the Internet.
+It should be done the day after tomorrow, then I’ll push it to the repository.
+I write code little by little, more to maintain knowledge.
+We need to think and decide, continue writing code and start working on something interesting.
+Or shift your focus to another area.
+Just questions, just solutions...
+I don’t really feel like swearing today 😋
 <!--
 **LikeKod/LikeKod** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.